 Record snow depths and rainfall this past year in the Lake Michigan drainage basin has some concerned about lake levels in 2019.
 Lake Michigan does not respond immediately like inland lakes from flooding and runoff but generally peaks in August or late summer.
 Ron Schaper, a long time resident and property owner on the bluff of Lake Michigan in Manitowoc County has been an astute observer of lake levels and its impacts on the shoreline will present a history of lake level dynamics and what we may expect in the future.

 Newly hired AIS Coordinator for Manitowoc and Sheboygan County will be in attendance to personally meet our lake representatives.
 Samantha Lammers Olsen has accepted the position and will be hiring boat inspectors for both counties and conducting Aquatic Invasive Species (AIS) monitor training.
 Samantha was a Natural Resource Specialist with the Wisconsin DNR and was a Deputy Conservation Warden.
 She has extensive experience in aquatic invasive species programming, and leading the Wisconsin Water Guard Team that oversaw education and enforcement of invasive species in the state.
 She trained and supported water guards and DNR Wardens across the state on invasive species identification.
 She has a Bachelor’s Degree in Environmental Policy and Planning from UW – Green Bay, as well as an Associates Degrees in Applied Science – Criminal Justice from Lakeshore Technical College, completing the 520-hour Police Academy program there.

-The MCLA business meeting will follow.
+The MCLA business meeting followed.